 1. Start A Journal

 Now you can write your resolutions in this journal, so you won’t forget them.
-I actually find this really hard to keep up,
+I actually find this really hard to keep up, so I start small.
+Instead of daily journaling, I set one or two days to write everything I am feeling at that moment.

 It could be absolutely nothing or it can be chock full of aggression and frustration or happiness and love.
 Whichever it is, it feels pretty amazing to put pen to paper, instead of taking it out on my hubby.